davidcajas/Pathogen_inhibition_pipeline/pathogen_growth_inhibition.md

     ## treatment          1    23    0.531  0.4736
     ## soil:treatment     3    23    4.264  0.0156

-The model suggest there is a soil effect and a treatment effect for some soils.
-The ANOVA did not find the treatment effect nor the soil:treatment interaction to be significant.
-Nonetheless, the treatment effect was non-significant by a not-so-big margin.
-The comparison will be carried then in a within soil basis.
+The mixed linear model suggests there is are inconsistent soil effects and treatment effects.
+The ANOVA does not find significant soil or treatment effect but it does show a significant soil:treatment interaction.
+The comparison will be carried then in an interaction cohort basis, ie: treatment difference within soils.

+### 3.2) Run multiple comparisons test

 ``` r
 library(emmeans)